joppe/image-preloader/readme.md

 # Javascript Image Preloader

 A simple image preloader script.
-Preload images by path, element or array.
-The progress can be tracked by providing listener functions.
+Preload images by path, element.
+The progress can be tracked by providing callback functions.

 ## ImagePreloader